 What are the recommended guidelines for facility sanitation?

-Please follow the following guidance from Cal OSHA and the CDC:
+Please follow the following guidance from the CDC:

 What do we do if a child, staff or facility contact has a positive